easilyBaffled/console.tap/README.md

 v => (console.log(v), v);
 ```

-`logIndent` provides a logging function that does not interrupt your existing code.
+`logTap` provides a logging function that does not interrupt your existing code.
 The function takes in a value, logs the value, then returns the value.

-In addition to the standalone `logIndent`, this module provides a polyfill that adds `logIndent` to the global `console` object as `console.ident`.
+In addition to the standalone `logTap`, this module provides a polyfill that adds `logTap` to the global `console` object as `console.tap`.

-I believe that `logIndent` **should** be a part of the standard, and as such I will be referring to it as `console.ident` going forward.
+I believe that `logTap` **should** be a part of the standard, and as such I will be referring to it as `console.tap` going forward.

 You can click [here to jump to the API](#API)

-You can view the slides and notes for my lighting talk proposing `console.ident` at [Ident Presentation](https://ident-presentation-qalclei0w.now.sh/?mode=presenter#0)
+You can view the slides and notes for my lighting talk proposing `console.tap` at [Tap Presentation](https://tap-presentation-qalclei0w.now.sh/?mode=presenter#0)

 ---